 About Japan Airlines

-It sounds funny, but they do hold a special place in my heart as I flew them almost exclusively, in combination with Cathay Pacific, from Hong Kong to LAX with La Jolla Girl from the time she was a baby until she was 2.
-I can’t speak highly enough of the flight attendants who helped with my gazillion carry-on bags, brought me whatever I needed, played with La Jolla Girl a little, and more.
+It sounds funny, but they do hold a special place in my heart as I flew them almost exclusively, in combination with Cathay Pacific, from Hong Kong to LAX with my daughter from the time she was a baby until she was 2.
+I can’t speak highly enough of the flight attendants who helped with my gazillion carry-on bags, brought me whatever I needed, played with my daughter a little, and more.

 Back then, we flew a Boeing 747 in business class with shell lie almost-flat seats.
 The entertainment was ok, but the food was out of this world.
 On long haul flights there is a choice between Western and Japanese meals–I always choose Japanese.
 Sure, some of the items are non-recognizable to Westerners, but it’s really delicious plane food, especially in business class.
 Japan Airlines is a member of the oneworld Alliance.